rinshankaihou/pathway_finding_verification/README.md

 l := TaxiwayNames.last

-attached(n : Node, e : TaxiwayName) : True iff a node e is attached to an edge called e.
+attached(n : Node, e : TaxiwayName) : True iff a node n is attached to an edge called e.

 connected(t1 : TaxiwayName, t2 : TaxiwayName ): True iff the nodes t1 and t2 are connected by a single edge